bigcrav/plane-tracker/README.md

 - Generates **interactive maps** for both closest and farthest flights
 - Maps and log files can be viewed via your Pi’s local IP at `http://<Pi_IP>:8080` (The local IP address of your flight tracker ie 192.168.x.x:8080 etc)

-This setup lets you stay updated without watching the clock, in addition to receiving email summaries with distance and map information.

 If you would like to manually view the log files they are located here

 ```